-We have incurred significant losses since inception.
+We have incurred significant losses since inception and expect to incur a significant loss during the fiscal year ending December 31, 2024.
 We have funded our operations to date primarily through the sale of common stock, convertible preferred stock, warrants, the issuance of convertible debt and, to a lesser extent, from development contract revenues, product sales and licensing activities.